 - Smallest Delay: It is used to steer a SDF through the 3GPP access of one of the two SUPIs that is determined to have the smallest Round-Trip Time (RTT).
 Measurements may be obtained by the DualSteer device and UPF to determine the RTT over the 3GPP access of both SUPI-1 and SUPI-2.
 If 3GPP access of one SUPI becomes unavailable, all SDF traffic is switched to the other available 3GPP access of the second SUPI.
 It can only be used for DualSteer device that support simultaneous transmission over the 3GPP accesses of the two SUPIs.

+For some steering modes (e.g. Active-Standby), the PCC rules provided to the SMF by PCF and the DualSteer rules provided by the SMF to UE shall be able to identify the active and standby access paths uniquely.
+Using access descriptor (e.g. PLMN and Access Type information) to identify the active and standby paths is not suitable as this would mean each time any one of the two UEs change RAT type or Access Type or PLMN, the PCF has to accordingly change the PCC rules and then further the SMF has to update the DualSteer rules to the UE.
+Additionally, if both the SUPIs are registered in the same PLMN and Access Type it will not be possible to identify the Active and Standby path uniquely using such access descriptors.
+Therefore, it is proposed for such steering modes to identify the Active and Standby path using the Reg-ID allocated to each UE/SUPI.

+There are two alternatives proposed on how the "Reg-ID" is used by the network for DualSteer rule generation.

+- Alternative-1: Reg-ID is provided by the SMF during SM Policy Association establishment/modification to the PCF and then PCF uses the Reg-ID in the PCC rules to identify the Active and Standby paths.

+- Alternative-2: PCF uses the individual SUPI to identify the Active and Standby paths in the PCC rules provided to the SMF.
+For example the PCC rules can have "Active:SUPI-1, Standby:SUPI-2".
+When the SMF further provides the DualSteer rules to the UE, it replaces the SUPI with Reg-ID.

 As an example, the following DualSteer rules could be provided to DualSteer device:

 a) "Traffic Descriptor: UDP, DestAddr 1.2.3.4", "Steering Mode: Active-Standby, Active=Reg-ID-1, Standby=Reg-ID-2":